 Roy grew up in Dorset, and read Law at Cambridge.
-He was a partner in two major international law firms for more than 25 years.
-He co-founded his firm's India business team in 2000, worked regularly on India-related corporate and finance transactions for Indian and international clients for over 15 years, and has been a regular visitor to Mumbai.
+He was partner in two major international law firms for more than 25 years.
+He co-founded his firm's India business team in 2000, working regularly on India-related corporate and finance transactions for Indian and international clients for over 15 years, and has been a regular visitor to Mumbai.

 Rodgy grew up in Kenya and moved to the U.K. to further his education.
 After completing a business studies course he worked in an accountancy practice and in the insurance and general services sectors.
 In 1973 he moved to financial services related to commodity futures and fund management.
 After 20 years working in investment banking and latterly Islamic finance, he retired in 2011.
-His interest in children's education has been inspired through a close friend's involvement as a Mentor Mother with the children's charity Udayen Care in Delhi.
+His interest in children's education has been inspired through a close friend's involvement as a Mentor Mother with the children's chairty Udayen Care in Delhi.

 Matthew grew up in New York City.
 He received his undergraduate degree in international relations from the University of St Andrews and a postgraduate degree in business management from the University of Cambridge.
-Currently, he works in strategy for a technology firm specializing in procurement solutions.
-He has worked in multiple educational contexts from the age of 16, as both a direct volunteer and in organizational roles.
+Currently, he works in strategy for a technology firm specialising in procurement solutions.
+He has worked in multiple educational contexts from the age of 16, as both a direct volunteer and in organisational roles.

 Tom grew up in Kenya and was then educated in England.
 After Durham University he joined the British Army as an officer in The Royal Green Jackets.
 He saw service in Northern Ireland, England, Cyprus, Germany and The Sultanate of Oman.
 He ended his military career as aide-de-camp to the Chief of the Defence Staff in London.
 In 1986 he joined John Swire & Sons and was seconded to Cathay Pacific Airways in Hong Kong.
 During his nearly 27 years with the Swire Group he served in a variety of roles; airline planning; heading up inflight services and then HR for the airline.
-In 2013 he joined IMM Associates in London; a specialist advisory and investment firm that helps companies develop businesses in international growth markets.
+In 2013 he joined IMM Associates in London; a specialist advisory and investment form that helps companies develop businesses in international growth markets.
 Tom has also been actively involved with a number of Asian focused charities and NGO's.